ezequielmasciarelli/minesweeper-api/README.md

 Here is a simple minesweeper API that allows you to play minesweeper in a RESTFull Way.
 It consists in 2 main endpoints:
 1) GET /new => Starts a new Game.
-The game is allways of size 10x10 with 20 mines (it is easy to scale due to the way the map is created at the backend, but the frontend would need mayor changes)
+The game is allways of size 10x10 (100 blocks) with 20 mines (it is easy to scale due to the way the map is created at the backend, but the frontend would need mayor changes)

 2) POST /click => Sends at the body the X and Y coordinates and check if there is a mine inside.
 If there isn't, returns a 200 with the boolean alive:true and a LIST of the discovered places.
 Thats because if you click a mine that all their neighbors doens't have mines neither, they will became "discovered" too.
 This was made in a recursive way at the backend.
 If you step in a mine it returns alive:false and the game ends